 Step 11: Dining Reservations

 The next step in planning your first Disney World trip is to think about dining reservations.
-Regardless of the dining plan, if you want to eat at a table service restaurant during your trip, you need to make advance reservations.
-Depending on the time of year you visit, many, if not all, of Disney’s numerous restaurants will fill up with reservations.
+Regardless of whether you get the dining plan, if you want to eat at a table service restaurant during your trip, you need to make advance reservations.
+Depending on the time of year you visit, many, if not all, of Disney’s restaurants will fill up with reservations.
 This means that if you don’t make reservations, you may find yourself with only quick service options or a very long wait to get a table.
 So, I highly recommend making reservations in advance!

 Disney has every kind of restaurant imaginable: buffets, character meals, family style places, and a la carte restaurants.
 They have casual, kid-friendly places and fancy, gourmet restaurants.
 So, do some research to find choices that will appeal to your family before making reservations.
 A good resource for Disney dining is Allears.net.
 They have updated menus for all of the Disney restaurants.